basakbeykoz/basakbeykoz/docs/branding.md

 # Branding
 ## Basic description of the service performed by Basak Beykoz

-Basak Beykoz offers a service that is meant to connects her clients with their own true nature.
-It's all about her clients realizing their own potential and capabilities, and using these to either overcome their challenges and/or leap towards things that they set as personal goals.
+Basak Beykoz offers a service that is meant to connect her clients with their own true nature and potential.
+It's all about her clients realizing their own capabilities and potential, via overcoming their challenges and leaping towards their real goals.

-The nature of the life coaching service puts the client at the driver seat while Basak Beykoz joins the client as the co-pilot.
-Basak's work can be better described as being a mirror that only reflects things about the client that would help them to grow or reach their goals.
-She does misrepresent her client's nature to themselves, but rather helps  them to notice dysfunctional and/or detrimental aspects of their  thinking, and nudges them to rethink their past traumas and long-set and forgotten opinions on ideas that may require some revision by the client.
+The nature of the professional coaching service puts people at the driver seat while Basak Beykoz joins their journey as the accompanier.
+Basak's work can be better described as being a mirror that reflects geniune characteristics and competencies about the client that would uplift them to grow or realize their real potential.

+(bu parantez içinde yer alan kısımdaki ifadeler işin doğasıyla örtüşmüyor: She misrepresent her client's nature to themselves, but rather helps them to notice dysfunctional and/or detrimental aspects of their  thinking, and nudges them to rethink their past traumas and long-set and forgotten opinions on ideas that may require some revision by the client.)

 ## Unique Qualities of Basak Beykoz